 We host regular online workshops so that so you can learn from the comfort of your very own home, studio or local tea shop.
 Recordings of these online workshops will be posted approximately one week after they have concluded and are available to active members.

 Members may access our online workshops for free.
 If you would like to attend an upcoming workshop but are not a member, you can pay a small fee to register for the workshop.
 Log-in, listen and learn!

 Join us to learn the vision and goals of our new Social Credentialing system, including the growing need for oversight of teacher training programs, how Social Credentialing protects diversity, the importance of verified/non-anonymous feedback and the responsibility Yoga Alliance has to the yoga community and the general public.
 We’ll close with a Q&A portion where we’ll welcome your feedback and questions.
 Log in, listen and learn!

 Active RYTs can access the recordings of past online workshops.
-Click the appropriate link and log in to your YA account to access.
+Click the play button or log in to your account to watch the videos.

 What the Next Generation of Yoga Alliance Means for You

 Join Richard Karpel, president and CEO of Yoga Alliance, to learn more about the next generation of Yoga Alliance and what it means for you.

 Learn about our new strategic direction, including how we’re working to boost the value of your membership with new member benefits, education and transparency, and how we plan to add rigor and credibility to our credentialing system.
 With your participation, together we can spread the power of yoga, one person at a time.

 The Conversion to RYS 300 - A Workshop for RYS 200 & 500s